Would You Have Been A Good Wife 100 Years Ago?

 Earlier marriages

 "It is generally conceded by students of sociology that earlier marriages tend to decrease the causes of the evil of prostitution, illicit sexual relations, and general sexual immorality; and the consequent spread and existence of the venereal diseases which have followed in the trail of such relations," says Armitage.
-Pretty hardcore way of minimizing your changes of contracting VD, but hey, to each their own!
+Pretty hardcore way of minimizing your chances of contracting VD, but hey, to each their own!

 -

-13.Men who remain unmarried at age 30 almost certainly have syphilisMarried men living in large cities indulge in extra-marital sexMen who engage in self-abuse (masturbation) are more likely to indulge in sex outside their marriagesAll of the above
+13.Men who remain unmarried at age 30 almost certainly have syphilisMarried men living in large cities indulge in extramarital sexMen who engage in self-abuse (masturbation) are more likely to indulge in sex outside their marriagesAll of the above

-Married men living in large cities indulge in extra-marital sex
+Married men living in large cities indulge in extramarital sex

 Armitage says that it's a well-established fact that married men, especially those in large cities, engage in illicit sex because — get this — they're afraid to get their wives pregnant.